 The gardeners among our readership might not be in love with dandelion (as it wreaks havoc in the garden!) but it does have some qualities that shouldn’t be overlooked, especially if you’re suffering from period cramps.

 Firstly, it’s a non-toxic herb that has many natural anti-inflammatory compounds, a great aid when you’re crippled in pain.

 Secondly, menstrual cramps can get a hell of a lot worse if there are any sort of imbalances when it comes to estrogen and progesterone.

 Luckily for you dandelion root is high in plant estrogens and plays a crucial role when it comes to eradicating excess hormones in the body.

-You’re going to want to pour cup if you’re grappling with cramping!
+You’re going to want to pour a cup if you’re grappling with cramping!

 Looking for other ways to cope with menstrual cramps?
 Why not try yoga?
-You can read more about the health benefits (just for women!) here.
+There are many health benefits just for women!